 New Jersey requires emergency paper ballots to be kept at the polling place and allows deployment in the event that any machine fails.
-The law mandates that the county clerk or the municipal clerk, in the case of a municipal election, prepare an emergency paper ballot box packet for every voting machine.
-According to the law, each emergency ballot box packet should include emergency ballots, pre-punched single-hole white envelopes and two tally sheets with carbon duplicates attached.
-Each voting machine has a corresponding emergency ballot box packet attached to it.
-The ballots are only to be used if the corresponding voting machine fails.
-New Jersey explicitly authorizes the use of emergency ballots if a voting machine fails.
-The law also mandates that each emergency ballot box packet contain a minimum of 30 ballots.
-If the clerk determines that an election district requires more than thirty emergency ballots based on the number of registered voters, additional emergency ballots shall be delivered to that district.
+The law mandates that the county clerk or the municipal clerk, in the case of a municipal election, prepare an emergency paper ballot box packet for every voting machine.95 According to the law, each emergency ballot box packet should include emergency ballots, pre-punched single-hole white envelopes and two tally sheets with carbon duplicates attached.96 Each voting machine has a corresponding emergency ballot box packet attached to it.
+The ballots are only to be used if the corresponding voting machine fails.97 New Jersey explicitly authorizes the use of emergency ballot box packet contain a minimum of 30 ballots.99 If the clerk determines that an election district requires more than thirty emergency ballots based on the number of registered voters, additional emergency ballots shall be delivered to that district.100

 Because of the design of the New Jersey system, in which a set of emergency ballots is associated with each machine, emergency ballots are not used to alleviate long lines at the polls caused by insufficient availability of voting machines.
-Emergency paper ballots are only used if "a voting machine fails to operate."
-101
+Emergency paper ballots are only used if "a voting machine fails to operate."101